yash11213018/yash11213018/README.md

 # Hey, 👋 nice to see you!
- ## This is the place where I experiment on codes and eventually break 'em.
+ ## This is the place where I experiment on codes and eventually perform their autopsy.
  - 🔭 I’m currently working on React-js and deploying thing(s) on the Web.
  - 🌱 I’m currently learning ML essentials and debunking it's know-hows.
  - 📫 How to reach me: <a href="mailto:yash.bhanushali@sakec.ac.in">@me</a>